Probing and Leveraging Video Diffusion Transformer Features for Robust Point Tracking: Related Work

 \section{Related Work}

-\paragraph{Point tracking.} Building on the classic Particle Video~\citep{sand2008particle}, PIPs~\citep{harley2022particle} introduced a learning-based point tracking approach that iteratively refines initial matches derived from local matching costs.
-TAPIR~\citep{doersch2023tapir} advanced this paradigm by first establishing global correspondences via TAP-Net~\citep{doersch2022tap} and then refining them using a PIPs-style iterative module.
-Subsequent works have expanded this framework through architectural redesign~\citep{li2024taptr, li2024taptrv2, qu2024taptrv3}, multi-point interaction~\citep{karaev2024cotracker, karaev2024cotracker3}, enhanced receptive fields~\citep{cho2024local}, 3D extensions~\citep{cho2025seurat, xiao2024spatialtracker}, optical-flow integration~\citep{cho2024flowtrack, le2024dense}, and test-time optimization~\citep{tumanyan2024dino, wang2023tracking}.
-Despite these advancements, most models are trained on synthetic datasets such as Kubric~\citep{greff2022kubric}, limiting their robustness under real-world conditions due to domain mismatch.
-To mitigate this gap, recent works such as BootsTAP~\citep{doersch2024bootstap} and CoTracker3~\citep{karaev2024cotracker3} incorporate real-world videos via semi-supervised learning, while others~\citep{kim2025learning, balasingam2024drivetrack, jin2024stereo4d} attempt to generate real-world tracking datasets.
-However, these efforts remain constrained by limited domain diversity or by the performance ceilings of the trackers used for annotation.

-\paragraph{Feature backbones for point tracking.} While recent progress has focused on sophisticated refinement modules~\citep{doersch2023tapir, cho2024local, karaev2024cotracker, doersch2022tap}, most methods still depend on fixed backbones such as ResNet~\cite{he2016deep} or TSM-ResNet~\cite{lin2019tsm}, leaving the potential of stronger feature extractors underexplored.
-Addressing this, several works have investigated DINOv2~\cite{oquab2023dinov2} as a backbone, demonstrating substantial gains for point tracking~\citep{kim2025exploring, aydemir2025track, tumanyan2024dino}.
-More broadly, \citet{aydemir2024can} showed that representations from diverse vision foundation models can further improve tracking quality, with Stable Diffusion~\citep{rombach2022high} features even surpassing DINOv2.
-In the same direction, DiffTrack~\citep{nam2025emergent} revealed that video diffusion transformers (DiTs), even without explicit supervision for the tracking task, possess layers highly aligned with temporal correspondence and outperform conventional backbones in zero-shot settings.
-Building on these insights, our work exploits video DiTs as powerful feature backbones and integrates their representations seamlessly into existing point tracking frameworks.
+\myparagraph{Feature backbones for point tracking.} While recent progress has focused on sophisticated refinement modules~\cite{doersch2023tapir, cho2024local, karaev2024cotracker, doersch2022tap}, most methods still depend on standard backbones such as ResNet~\cite{he2016deep} or TSM-ResNet~\cite{lin2019tsm}, leaving the potential of stronger feature extractors underexplored.
+To address this, several works have investigated DINOv2~\cite{oquab2023dinov2} as a backbone, demonstrating substantial gains for point tracking~\cite{kim2025exploring, aydemir2025track, tumanyan2024dino}.
+More broadly, \cite{aydemir2024can} showed that representations from diverse vision foundation models can further improve tracking quality, with Stable Diffusion~\cite{rombach2022high} features even surpassing those of DINOv2.
+In the same direction, DiffTrack~\cite{nam2025emergent} revealed that video diffusion transformers (DiTs), even without explicit supervision for the tracking task, possess layers highly aligned with temporal correspondence and outperform conventional backbones in zero-shot settings.
+However, there has been no work that systematically analyzes the robustness of VFMs for point tracking.
+Our work exploits video DiTs as robust feature backbones and integrates their representations seamlessly into existing point tracking frameworks.